percona/pmm/docs/get-started/index.md

 !!! note alert alert-primary ""
     These features are currently only available for PMM Admin users:

-    - Backup;
+    - Backup
-    - DBaaS;
+    - DBaaS
-    - Percona Alerting;
+    - Percona Alerting
-    - Advisors.
+    - Advisors

     To use these features you must be logged in as a PMM Admin user and activate the features.